History of Karelia: Middle Ages

 During the Early Middle Ages, settlers from western Finland mixed with the local population to form the Karelian ethnic group.
 Possible migration from elsewhere may also have contributed to the Karelian ethnic composition.

 Archeological evidence indicates that Karelian inhabitation was highest along the western shore of Lake Ladoga and the Karelian Isthmus, with multiple cemeteries and other archeological discoveries dating from AD 600 to AD 800.
 In South Karelia, the number of archeological discoveries from this time period is lower, though permanent inhabitation was nonetheless present.
 Lappee, South Karelia has been continuously inhabited for approximately 2,000 years.
 In North Karelia, only one archeological discovery from this time period has been found, dating to the eighth century.
 The considerably higher number of archeological discoveries in these regions from AD 800 to AD 1050 indicates that the Karelian population grew and expanded rapidly during this time.
-Karelia was mentioned several times in Viking Sagas, and until IX century Karelian folk is mentioned as Kirjals and declared to have ties to Finns.
+Karelia was mentioned several times in Viking Sagas, and until the IX century Karelian folk is mentioned as Kirjals and declared to have ties to Finns.

 The Russian colonization of Karelia began around 1100, around the same time the Korela fortress was built.
 The new lands were then contested by the Swedes and bitterly fought over by Sweden and the Novgorod Republic during the 13th-century Swedish–Novgorodian Wars.
 The Treaty of Nöteborg (Finnish: Pähkinäsaaren rauha) in 1323 divided Karelia between the two.
 Sweden received the southern portion of the Karelian Isthmus and most of South Karelia.
 The province of Swedish Karelia would include this territory, plus the region east of the Kymi river.
 The Baltic Sea port city of Viborg (Finnish: Viipuri) became the capital of the new Swedish province, with the Fief of Viborg existing from 1320 to 1534.
 Novgorod received the northern portion of the Karelian Isthmus, North Karelia, Ladoga Karelia, and the northern portion of South Karelia.
 Käkisalmi served as the main population center of this region.